 - Justified that Chance has been to one when he was a puppy.
 So he has a lot of "experience" in these types of places.

-- One handler (the one Sassy ridicules for his weight) shows subtle shades of not liking animals at all, which drives home the trope.
+- Foote (the pound worker Sassy ridicules for his weight) shows subtle shades of not liking animals at all, which drives home the trope.

 - "I hate fast food."